woodp/architecture-center/docs/guide/architecture-styles/microservices.md

 **Service Discovery**.
 Maintains a list of services and which nodes they are located on.
 Enables service lookup to find the endpoint for a service.

 **API Gateway**.
 The API gateway is the entry point for clients.
 Clients don’t call services directly.
 Instead, they call the API gateway, which forwards the call to the appropriate services on the back end.
-The API gateway might aggregate the responses from serveral services and return the aggregrated response.
+The API gateway might aggregate the responses from several services and return the aggregrated response.

-There are several advantages to using an API gateway:
+The advantages of using an API gateway include:

 - It decouples clients from services.
 Services can be versioned or refactored without needing to update all of the clients.